FSharpCSharp/Spring4D/Readme.txt

 --
 Just run the Build.exe and select the Delphi versions you want to install Spring4D for.

+Current version
+--
+1.0 (2014-04-01)

 Known issues
 --
+Some warnings when compiling for mobile compilers.
 The deployment of the unit test project might fail for mobile compilers (iOS ARM and Android).

 Copyright (c) 2009 - 2014 Spring4D Team